-1.13.
-Since April 2016, the Gambling Commission's Social Responsibility Code 10.1.1 has required licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In undertaking their risk assessments, licensees should take into account any relevant matters identified in this policy statement and any associated local area profile produced by this Licensing Authority (not currently available).

-- 1.13.3 Operators are required to carry out a local risk assessment when applying for a new licence.
+- 1.13.1 Since April 2016, the Gambling Commission's Social Responsibility Code 10.1.1 has required licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
+The Social Responsibility Code provision is supplemented by the LCCP: Ordinary Code 10.1.2 and requires licensees to share risk assessments with the Licensing Authority when applying for a premises licence or applying for a variation to existing licensed premises or otherwise on request of the Licensing Authority.
+In undertaking their risk assessments, licensees should take into account any relevant matters identified in this policy statement and any associated local area profile produced by this Licensing Authority (not currently available). - 1.13.2 Operators are required to carry out a local risk assessment when applying for a new licence.
 They must then review (and update as necessary) their local risk assessments: - Annually - When applying for a variation of a premises licence. - To take account of significant changes in local circumstances, including those identified in this policy. - When there are significant changes at a licensee's premises that may affect the level of risk or the mitigation of those risks.
 This includes changes to the interior layout of the premises, including re-location of gaming machines or introduction of privacy screens.
-In these circumstances a premises licence variation may also be necessary. - 1.13.4 The above Social Responsibility Code provision is supplemented by an Ordinary Code that will require licensees to share their risk assessments with the Licensing Authority when applying for a premises licence or applying for a variation to existing licensed premises or otherwise on request of the Council.
+In these circumstances a premises licence variation may also be necessary. - 1.13.3 The above Social Responsibility Code provision is supplemented by an Ordinary Code that will require licensees to share their risk assessments with the Licensing Authority when applying for a premises licence or applying for a variation to existing licensed premises or otherwise on request of the Council.
 The risk assessment must be updated annually (or more frequently if appropriate).
-It must be kept on the premises to which it relates and be available for inspection by an authorised officer of the Licensing Authority or Gambling Commission. - 1.13.5 While there are no plans to request that licensed premises share their risk assessments on a periodic basis, where concerns do exist, perhaps prompted by new or existing risks, the Licensing Authority is likely to request that a licensee share a copy of its risk assessment.
+It must be kept on the premises to which it relates and be available for inspection by an authorised officer of the Licensing Authority or Gambling Commission. - 1.13.4 While there are no plans to request that licensed premises share their risk assessments on a periodic basis, where concerns do exist, perhaps prompted by new or existing risks, the Licensing Authority is likely to request that a licensee share a copy of its risk assessment.
 The risk assessment will set out the measures the licensee has put in place to address specific concerns, thereby potentially reducing the occasions on which a premises review and the imposition of licence conditions is required.